Submissions

 c) the use of international information sources.

-1. Diagrams, drawings, charts, tables, equations, etc. (NEVER IN PDF).
-They will be consecutively numbered according to the type (figure, graph, table...), they will be inserted in the ideal place within the body of the article’s text and centered.
-Overlapping or redundancy of information between figures, charts, tables, and text should be avoided.
+Figures, tables, equations (NEVER IN PDF).
+They should be numbered consecutively according to the type (figure, graph, table...), inserted in the appropriate place within the body of the text of the article and centered.
+Overlapping or redundancy of information between figures, graphs, tables and text should be avoided.

 • Figures: the following specifications regarding the definition of the images must be taken into account: .JPG in color (advisable) or grayscale of the photographs (halftones).
 The files in .JPG (in color -advisable- or grayscale), must have a minimum of 300 dpi.
-The title of the figures must be clear and precise, and like the source or origin, it must be mentioned below and centered, in Times 12.
+The title of the figures must be clear and precise, and like the source or origin, it must be mentioned as Source.

 • Charts: The use of charts is suggested to reflect tendencies or relativized data.
 They should be presented in the simplest format that allows the correct interpretation of the underlying data, avoiding as far as possible the use of three-dimensional charts, highlights, and other elements that do not add a specific value to the interpretation of the charts.
 The chart must be editable.
 It should not be in image format, never in PDF.
 To incorporate an editable chart made with Microsoft Excel (.xls or .xlsx), after copying it, click on the paste special option and select: paste special, "Microsoft Excel Chart Object".
-The title of the chart must be clear and precise, and like the source or origin, it must be mentioned below and centered, in Times 12.
+The title of the chart must be clear and precise, and like the source or origin, it will also be named and numbered as Figures within the text.

 Authors must compulsorily attach these elements in editable formats (Excel, etc.) as additional files, named as FIGURE 1, FIGURE 2...
 GRAPH 1, GRAPH 2...
 TABLE 1, TABLE 2..., to facilitate the translation and final layout of their articles.

-5. Footnotes.
-They will be consecutively numbered and their text will be collected at the bottom of the page, restricting them to the minimum necessary.
-Bibliographic references are NOT accepted as footnotes.
+They should be numbered consecutively and their text should be included at the foot of the page, restricting them to the minimum necessary.
+Bibliographical references are NOT accepted as footnotes.

 Privacy Statement